yanglyu520/snippetBox/part1.md

 ```

 ### step 10: serving static files
+1. Task: Add some static CSS and image files and javascript to our project

+2. How to serve static files?
+- We can use `fileServer := http.FileServer()` function to create a file server handler.
 ### step 11: deep dive into golang handlers

 ## Additional Learning
-1. Learn how net/tcp works to spin up a server
+1. Learn how net/tcp works to spin up a server?
-2. Learn how to use https instead of http, and how to add cert
+2. Learn how to use https instead of http, and how to add cert?
-3. Learn more about when to use which specific Http response status for web api, like 301(permanent redirect), 405(method not allowed)
+3. Learn more about when to use which specific Http response status for web api, like 301(permanent redirect), 405(method not allowed)?
-4.
+4. Understand more on html/template, and text/template packages in golang